 Extract, Load & Transform (ELT)

 ELT (Extract, Load, Transform) is a modern data integration architecture that moves raw data from source systems directly into a target destination—typically a cloud data warehouse or data lake—before any processing occurs.
-Unlike traditional methods that require an external staging area, ELT leverages the massive computational power of the destination system to perform transformations.
-This "load-first" approach is preferred for handling large-scale, unstructured, or high-velocity data.
+Unlike traditional ETL, ELT leverages the computational power of the destination system to perform transformations after data lands.
+This load-first approach is preferred for handling large-scale, unstructured, or high-velocity data, and it reduces pipeline maintenance while speeding up decision cycles.

 In depth